-107. Defendants breached the warranties of merchantability and fitness for its particular purpose because INVOKANA was unduly dangerous and caused undue injuries, including Plaintiff's injuries.

-108. The harm caused by INVOKANA far outweighed its alleged benefit, rendering INVOKANA more dangerous than an ordinary consumer or health care professional would expect and more dangerous than alternative products.

-109. Neither Plaintiff nor his health care professionals reasonably could have discovered or known of the risk of serious injury and death associated with INVOKANA.

-110. Defendants' breach of these implied warranties caused Plaintiff's injuries.

-111. As a foreseeable, direct, and proximate consequence of Defendants' actions, omissions, and misrepresentations, Plaintiff suffered diabetic ketoacidosis and other related health complications.
-In addition, Plaintiff requires and will continue to require healthcare and services.
-Plaintiff has incurred and will continue to incur medical and related expenses.
-Plaintiff also has suffered and will continue to suffer diminished capacity for the enjoyment of life, a diminished quality of life, increased risk of premature death, aggravation of preexisting conditions, activation of latent conditions, and other losses and damages.
-Plaintiff's direct medical losses and costs include physician care, monitoring, and treatment.
-Plaintiff has incurred and will continue to incur mental and physical pain and suffering.
+- 107. Defendants breached the warranties of merchantability and fitness for its particular purpose because INVOKANA was unduly dangerous and caused undue injuries, including Plaintiff STEPHEN WILEY'S injuries. - 108.
+The harm caused by INVOKANA far outweighed its alleged benefit, rendering INVOKANA more dangerous than an ordinary consumer or health care professional would expect and more dangerous than alternative products. - 109.
+Neither Plaintiff STEPHEN WILEY nor his health care professionals reasonably could have discovered or known of the risk of serious injury and death associated with INVOKANA. - 110.
+Defendants' breach of these implied warranties caused Plaintiff STEPHEN WILEY'S injuries. - 111.
+Upon information and belief, as a foreseeable, direct, and proximate consequence of Defendants' actions, omissions, and misrepresentations, Plaintiff STEPHEN WILEY underwent partial left great toe amputation and suffered other related health complications.
+In addition, Plaintiff STEPHEN WILEY requires and will continue to require healthcare and services.
+Plaintiff STEPHEN WILEY has incurred and will continue to incur medical and related expenses.
+Plaintiff STEPHEN WILEY also has suffered and will continue to suffer diminished capacity for the enjoyment of life, a diminished quality of life, increased risk of premature death, aggravation of preexisting conditions, activation of latent conditions, and other losses and damages.
+Plaintiff STEPHEN WILEY'S direct medical losses and costs include physician care, monitoring, and treatment.
+Plaintiff STEPHEN WILEY has incurred and will continue to incur mental and physical pain and suffering.

-WHEREFORE, Plaintiff respectfully requests that this Court enter judgment in Plaintiff's favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees, and all such other and further relief as this Court deems just and proper.
-Plaintiff also demands that the issues contained herein be tried by a jury.
+WHEREFORE, Plaintiff STEPHEN WILEY respectfully requests that this Court enter judgment in Plaintiff STEPHEN WILEY'S favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees, and all such other and further relief as this Court deems just and proper.
+Plaintiff STEPHEN WILEY also demands that the issues contained herein be tried by a jury.